bibek-khanal421/HackGpt/README.md

 ## Database Setup
 1. Install postgres and create a database
+2. Rename the config-sample.py to config.py
-2. In the config.py file add DATABASE_URL
+3. In the config.py file add DATABASE_URL

 ## Project Setup
 1. Create a Virtual Environment